Bird of Paradise Care

 Will my Bird of Paradise flower?

 - Most often, Bird of Paradise will not produce flowers indoors.
 Only in their natural habitat and high light conditions will the circumstances be right for them to flower.
-The variety Greenery NYC provides is the white flowering giant Bird of Paradise, as the leaves are much larger and more impressive than those of the orange flowering variety, which flower more commonly.
+The variety Greenery Unlimited provides is the white flowering giant Bird of Paradise, as the leaves are much larger and more impressive than those of the orange flowering variety, which flower more commonly.

 What is this spear emerging from the middle of my plant?